atc-project/atc-react/README.md

 ## Contributors

 Would you like to become one?
 You are very welcome!
-Use [CONTRIBUTING](CONTRIBUTING.md) guidelines to contribute to the main project.
+Our [CONTRIBUTING](CONTRIBUTING.md) guideline is a good starting point.

+## Roadmap

+The roadmap and related discussions could be found in the project [issues](https://github.com/atc-project/atc-react/issues).

 ## License